-Guests must be informed on site and on the website (if available) that the business is Nordic Ecolabelled.
-This applies from the date the Nordic Ecolabel licence is approved by Nordic Ecolabelling.
-This must be communicated by means of clear information, e.g. signage using the Nordic Ecolabel's marketing material.
+Guests must be informed on site and on the website (if available) that the business is Nordic Swan Ecolabelled.
+This applies from the date the Nordic Swan Ecolabel licence is approved by Nordic Ecolabelling.
+This must be communicated by means of clear information, e.g. signage using the Nordic Swan Ecolabel's marketing material.

-Hotels with conference facilities that must hire an external supplier to meet the business' food serving needs have to inform their customers upon booking if the supplier does not have a Nordic Ecolabel license.
+Hotels with conference facilities that must hire an external supplier to meet the business' food serving needs have to inform their customers upon booking if the supplier does not have a Nordic Swan Ecolabel licence.

-Description of how/where in the establishment and on the website guests is informed that the business is Nordic Ecolabelled, alternatively how customers are informed about external suppliers of food not being Nordic Ecolabelled.
+Description of how/where in the establishment and on the website guests is informed that the business is Nordic Swan Ecolabelled, alternatively how customers are informed about external suppliers of food not being Nordic Swan Ecolabelled.